 Graphic Medicine utilizes comics as its medium to help patients, families, health sciences students, and all levels of clinical staff with healing, coping, educating, and communicating the many aspects of our interactions with health care.
 It distinguishes itself as a form of art therapy by encouraging artistic expression in the context of health care whether the subject is clinical, research, education, financial, or organizational.

 The library’s exhibit is seeking works of art from the Vanderbilt community based upon their health care experiences.
 Staff, students, faculty, and patients from Vanderbilt University and Vanderbilt University Medical Center are invited to participate in this campus-wide event.
-The exhibit, held at the Eskind Biomedical Library, opens with a panel discussion and a reception on April 8 at 4:00 PM.

 Visit this website often for more information and updates.
 An additional webpage includes consumer health biomedical information resources to assist with comics content development and lifelong learning.
 There are also links to selected citations pertaining to Graphic Medicine.
 Information about the upcoming Art Days is available on the Tips & Tricks page.